 Niskamoon Corporation in collaboration with the Indigenous Peoples Section of the International Association for Impact Assessment, invited Indigenous participants from around the world to participate in Aashukan, an exchange hosted by the Crees of Northern Quebec, Canada in their ancestral homelands of Eeyou Istchee in the Cree community of Waskaganish.
 Aashukan means “bridge” in eastern Cree.
 The goal of the event was to create a new conversation that reconciles development and the protection of Indigenous culture and lands.
 It built bridges between these two imperatives for the benefit of all.
-Download the: Aashukan Program 2017
+Download the Aashukan Program 2017 here.

 The document was presented to the President of the IAIA by Dr. Kepa Morgan, co-chair of the IAIA Indigenous Peoples section along with the other Aashukan participants during a signing ceremony held in Montreal on April 4th during the first day of the association’s annual conference.